clickrain/EE_Twitter/README.md

-#TGL Twitter
+#ExpressionEngine Twitter

-TGL Twitter is nearly an identical port of EllisLabs Twitter Timeline plugin, however TGL Twitter has a CP Backend, allowing a user to authenticate with Twitter using oAuth.
+ExpressionEngine Twitter is nearly an identical port of EllisLabs Twitter Timeline plugin, via Bryant Hughes's [TGL_Twitter](https://github.com/bryantAXS/TGL_Twitter).
+However ExpressionEngine Twitter has a CP Backend, allowing a user to authenticate with Twitter using oAuth.

-The initial reason for building this was because Twitter's Streaming API, which does not require authentication, limits your request by IP Address.
-On a shared hosting setup, where many sites can be run off of one IP Address, this presents a problem.

-The syntax for the modle is nearly identical to that of the Twitter Timeline plugin, so please refer to that for template tag questions.

-This functionality of this plugin could easily be expanded to use more of Twitters API methods, I just originally needed it to display tweets.
+ExpressionEngine Twitter uses the Twitter 1.1 API, and provides tags that make it possible to conform to Twitter's [Display Requirements](https://dev.twitter.com/terms/display-requirements).

 ##Requirements